 Former chair of the City Council’s Committee on Transportation, Ydanis Rodriguez was long rumored to be joining Eric Adams’ administration in a transportation-related role.
 Late last year, Adams appointed Rodriguez as commissioner of the Department of Transportation, where he’ll have the opportunity to build on initiatives he championed in the council, including pedestrian and cyclist safety.

 Adams – a former Republican himself – isn’t just hiring Democrats like Rodriguez for his administration.
-Former Republican Council Member Eric Ulrich scored a gig with Adams too, serving as senior advisor to the mayor.
+Former Republican Council Member Eric Ulrich scored a gig with Adams too, serving as senior adviser to the mayor.
+Then on May 3, he got a promotion to the commissioner of the Department of Buildings.

 The former chair of the City Council’s Committee on Education, Mark Treyger must have aced his Adams administration entrance exams, seeing as he was named director of intergovernmental affairs for the city Department of Education.